MMFakeBench: A Mixed-Source Multimodal Misinformation Detection Benchmark for LVLMs: Appendix

-\paragraph{Analysis of More Misinformation Types.} Within visual veracity distortion, we report the detection accuracy of selected models across two types of fact-conflicting images.
-Fig.\ref{analysis_vvd} shows the challenging nature of both types of such fact-conflicting images for existing models.
+Within visual veracity distortion, we report the detection accuracy of selected models across two types of fact-conflicting images.
+Fig.~\ref{fig:supple-analysis——vvd-ccd} (a) shows the challenging nature of both types of such fact-conflicting images for existing models.
 Notably, even the advanced GPT-4V achieves a detection success rate of less than 50\% on both types.
 Additionally, we present an analysis of the detection accuracy of selected models across different types of image-text inconsistency.
-As shown in Fig.\ref{analysis_ccd}, edited inconsistency emerges as a more substantial challenge compared to repurposed inconsistency.
+As shown in Fig.~\ref{fig:supple-analysis——vvd-ccd} (b), edited inconsistency emerges as a more substantial challenge compared to repurposed inconsistency.
 This finding suggests that editing methods introduce minor alterations to images or text, necessitating enhanced multimodal reasoning capabilities.